-One piece of information that was missing was details when it comes to having a second ACL injury.
+One missing piece of information was detailed when it comes to having a second ACL injury.
 This piece of research that I found filled in that hole.

-I am so happy, this has been bugging me for some time.
+I am so happy, and this has been bugging me for some time.

 Here are a few details that I got out of the introduction that I found very interesting.

-short-term functional deficits (affects what you can do)
+- short-term functional deficits (affect what you can do)

 These results can occur despite surgical or nonsurgical intervention.

-Looking at what is the likelihood that an athlete will have a second ACL injury of the same leg or other leg after returning to sport after having ACL surgery is:
+Looking at what is the likelihood that an athlete will have a second ACL injury of the same leg or another leg after returning to sport after having ACL surgery is:

-12% sustained a second ACL injury within 5 years
+- 12% sustained a second ACL injury within five years

-1 in 3.7 individuals have a second ACL injury within 10 years
+- 1 in 3.7 individuals have a second ACL injury within ten years

 Younger athletes were at higher risk:

-4% over the age of 25 years sustained a second injury
+- 4% over the age of 25 years suffered a double injury

-Risk of second ACL injury is greatest in individuals with a history of an initial ACL injury caused by contact with another player and with return to cutting and pivoting sport activities.
+The risk of a second ACL injury is most significant in individuals with a history of an initial ACL injury caused by contact with another player and a return to cutting and pivoting sports activities.

 Now let’s get to the research.